giotto-ai/time_series_energy_demand/README.md

 ![alt text](data/figures/comparison.png)

 An important point for this tutorial is to show different models giotto-time has to offer.
 In the table below we list the results for different models and with different metrics.
+The best results per column are marked in yellow.

 ![alt text](data/figures/comparison_table.png)